While working in San Francisco, I designed the next generation of mobile lenses for Photojojo, an online store for camera phone accessories.

 We developed over 170 different ideas for new ways of producing batteries, chargers, cables and cases.
 We categorized ideas that felt similar and synthesized to begin creating cohesive concepts.

 This "Stack" concept I proposed was selected to move into further development.
-The iconic circular system of stacking pucks appealed to the team because it was iconic and a departure from traditional battery functionality.
+The circular system of stacking pucks appealed to the team because it was iconic and a departure from traditional battery functionality.

-I used Solidworks to model, and Keyshot + Photoshop to help visualize the product and to experiment with CMF (colour, material and finish).
+I used Solidworks to model, and Keyshot and Photoshop to help visualize the product, and to experiment with materials and finishes.

 We experimented with different finishing options including this coloured speckled pattern.

 Careful consideration was put into the cable design.
-We wanted a flat cable to alleviate tangles, and a braided fabric exterior for durability and quality feel.
+We wanted a flat cable to alleviate tangles, and a braided fabric exterior for durability and more domestic feel.

 I produced 3D printed prototypes to test features and user interactions.
-Here are some simple animations to illustrate some interactions.
+I then created GIFs to help demonstrate the functionality.
 This prototype had hidden magnets which allowed the battery to be attached and charged wirelessly.

 The power cord wraps nicely around the wall charger and power prongs neatly stow away for travel.